epidemian/advent-of-code-2021/README.md

 ### Day 21: Dirac Dice
 Part 1 was quite easy with a naive solution.
 Part 2 was one of *those* maths-heavy ones.
 Managed to get a recursive solution that doesn't take a humongous amount of time to compute.
 Apparently there are much faster solutions, but at least i can understand mine :)

+### Day 22: Reactor Reboot
+Part 1 was solvable by "brute force" using a naive implementation of a 3D grid representing all reactor cubes.
+Part 2 required some cleverness on the cuboids' representation, as representing and processing the entire reactor grid became unfeasible.

+It was a rather nice exercise in decomposition and data modelling.
+The most enjoyable part was changing the cuboid representation from two (x, y, z) tuples to three (start, end) ranges, which allowed a much more natural delegation and decomposition of both algorithms and parsing :)